 In this case, the cancer surgeon and Dr. Movassaghi, work together.
 To remove the cancerous breast tissue, the cancer surgeon makes a small incision around the areola that maintains the rest of the breast skin to optimize the results of cosmetic reconstruction.
 This leaves a natural breast pocket that Dr. Movassaghi then fills with either a breast implant or other tissue from the patient’s body.

-For some patients, the nipple sparing mastectomy is a new option.
+For some patients, a nipple-sparing mastectomy is an effective option.
 To preserve the nipple, breast reconstruction is performed immediately after the mastectomy.
 In this case, the cancer surgeon and Dr. Movassaghi work together to remove the cancerous tissue and reconstruct the breast during a single operation.

 Nipple-sparing surgery is performed by: